wp-plugins/twitch-tv-embed-suite/readme.txt

 For help please visit http://www.plumeriawebdesign.com

 == Changelog ==

+= 2.0.3 =
+Fixed a bug with an incorrect path in the help file

 = 2.0.2 =
 Fixed issue with widget not having proper channel settings